 The number one reason students cite for not going abroad?
 Cost.
-We’ve got plenty of resources for diverse students to help you get started with scholarship and major funding sources, but it’s important not to overlook the pocket change as well.
-A little here and a little there can go along way.
+We’ve got plenty of resources for diverse students to get started with scholarship and major funding sources, but it’s important to think about what you can do every day to afford that overseas experience.

-If you don’t have a savings account or other travel fund set aside yet, do this today.
-It’s important that you have a dedicated place for your trip funds.
-By segmenting this from your spending money (and checking account), you are less likely to burn through your savings on weekend fun and impulse buys.
+If you don’t have a savings account or other travel fund set aside yet, start here.
+By setting aside funds to go abroad, you are less likely to burn through your savings on impulse buys.
 Some banks and credit unions even allow you to name your different accounts.
-Dissuade your future self through simple yet effective reminders.
-For example, my savings account is called “Can’t Touch This.”
-For some great ideas on how to budget and save, check out our recent webinar, How to Budget and Save for Study Abroad.
+For some great ideas on how to get started, check out our webinar, How to Budget and Save for Study Abroad.

-Now that we’ve gotten the prerequisites out of the way, here is a list of possible side hustles to get you started:
+Now that we’ve gotten the prerequisites out of the way, here are some side hustles to help you earn more:

-If you have access to a car, you have a few more side hustles at your disposal.
-Many of us are familiar with the backseat experience of services like Lyft and Uber.
-If you and your car meet the minimum and maximum age requirements, respectively, consider taking a turn in the driver’s seat to earn a little extra cash.
-As an added bonus, you’ll have the added benefit of getting your car serviced and gassed up on the company tab.
-And if you’d rather transport peas than people, you may want to try driving for delivery services, where you can transport groceries or takeout food orders.
+If you and your car meet the minimum and maximum age requirements respectively, become a driver to earn a little extra cash.
+As a bonus, you’ll have the added benefit of getting your car serviced and gassed up on the company tab.
+And if you’d rather transport peas than people, try driving for delivery services, where you can transport groceries or takeout orders.

-Birthdays and holidays often mean well-intentioned but unnecessary gifts from loved ones.
-Why not funnel their goodwill into something that will genuinely benefit you?
-Consider asking friends and family to contribute to your trip fund in lieu of gifts.
+“It takes a village”, so why not ask friends and family to contribute to your trip fund?
 You can do this via cash and check (just make sure the money makes it into your savings account!)
 Or, you can set up a fund on your preferred crowdfunding website.
 Be sure to read the fine print so you are aware of any restrictions or fees.

 Keep it Going